Fees and charges

 The town council is required by law to review the fees and charges it sets each year.
 This review is part of the budget setting work and is completed in January.
 The fees and charges for 2022 to 2023 can be found here.

-From September each year work is carried out to identify the issues that are likely to face the Town Council in the coming financial year and a budget setting process takes place.
-Estimates are prepared by the spending Committees and then considered by the Finance & General Purposes Committee which takes into account spending priorities and the financing of the budget.
+From September each year work is carried out to identify the issues that are likely to face the town council in the coming financial year and a budget setting process takes place.
+Estimates are prepared by the spending committees and then considered by the Finance, Governance and Asset Management Committee, which takes into account spending priorities and the financing of the budget.
 This work is closely linked to the Forward Plan.

-At the end of the budget setting process the Town Council sets a precept, which is the amount of money that is required from the Council Tax in order to provide the planned services.
+At the end of the budget setting process the town council sets a precept, which is the amount of money that is required from the Council Tax in order to provide the planned services.
 Capital expenditure for new or improved facilities is funded via the precept, earmarked reserves and grants.

 A copy of the Budgets can be found here:

-Annual accounts are produced and approved by members usually in June following the end of the financial year.
+Annual accounts are produced and approved by members, usually in June following the end of the financial year.
 The Town Council is designated a “smaller relevant body” under the Accounts and Audit (England) Regulations 2011 and produces an annual return accordingly.

 The name of the Council’s External Auditor and their contact details are:Moore Rutland House, Minerva Business Park, Lynch Wood, Peterborough, PE2 6PZ T +44 (0)1733 397300 Email Oxon.firstname.lastname@example.org

 The External Auditor completed their review and have issued the Audit Certificate which can be viewed here.